kertser/UV_Reactor_DDF_Evaluation/README.md

     - Calculate empirical moments of the data.
     - Perform a grid search to find the best initial parameters for the inverse gamma distribution.
     - Optimize the parameters of the inverse gamma distribution.
-    - Calculate dimensionless factors (TUF, CV, TCV) and overall efficiency.
+    - Calculate dimensionless factors (DSL, CV, TCV) and overall efficiency.
     - Plot the dose distribution and the fitted inverse gamma distribution.
     - Display the calculated parameters and efficiency metrics.